-Issuer: SG Issuer Index: Nasdaq-100 Total Return Index The Certificates: European Style Cash Settled Short Certificates relating to the Index Number: 5,000,000 Certificates Form: The Certificates will be issued subject to, and with the benefit of, a master instrument by way of deed poll dated 14 June 2024 (the " Master Instrument ") and executed by the Issuer and the Guarantor and a master warrant agent agreement dated 29 May 2017 (the " Master Warrant Agent Agreement ") and made between the Issuer, the Guarantor and the Warrant Agent (as amended and/or supplemented from time to time).
+Issuer: SG Issuer Company: Alibaba Group Holding Limited The Certificates: European Style Cash Settled Long Certificates relating to the Underlying Stock Number: 2,000,000 Certificates Form: The Certificates will be issued subject to, and with the benefit of, a master instrument by way of deed poll dated 14 June 2024 (the " Master Instrument ") and executed by the Issuer and the Guarantor and a master warrant agent agreement dated 29 May 2017 (the " Master Warrant Agent Agreement ") and made between the Issuer, the Guarantor and the Warrant Agent (as amended and/or supplemented from time to time).
 Cash Settlement Amount: In respect of each Certificate, is the amount (if positive) equal to: Notional Amount per Certificate x Closing Level Denominations: Certificates are represented by a global warrant in respect of all the Certificates.
 Exercise: The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders will not be required to deliver an exercise notice.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates will be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
-(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Expenses Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.
-Exercise and Trading Currency: Singapore Dollar
+(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.
+Exercise and Trading Currency: Business Day.
+The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
+In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
+(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment

 Transfers of Certificates: Certificates may only be transferred in Board Lots (or integral multiples thereof).
 All transfers in Certificates, in the open market or otherwise, must be effected through a securities account with CDP.
 Title will pass upon registration of the transfer in the records of CDP.
 Listing: Application has been made to the SGX-ST for permission to deal in and for quotation of the Certificates and the SGX-ST has agreed in principle to grant permission to deal in and for quotation of the Certificates.
 Issue of the Certificates is conditional on such listing being granted.
-It is expected that dealings in the Certificates on the SGX-ST will commence on or about 23 May 2025.
+It is expected that dealings in the Certificates on the SGX-ST will commence on or about 27 May 2025.
 Governing Law: The laws of Singapore Warrant Agent: The Central Depository (Pte) Limited 4 Shenton Way #02-01 SGX Centre 2 Singapore 068807 Further Issues: Further issues which will form a single series with the Certificates will be permitted, subject to the approval of the SGX-ST.